Many or all companies we feature compensate us. Compensation and editorial

 Avoid lifestyle inflation

 Repaying $100,000 in student loans will take years, and during that time, you may see a substantial increase in your income.
-Entry-level jobs come with entry-level salaries, but as you climb the ladder in your profession—or just get regular raises—you can use that additional income to supercharge your payments.
+Entry-level jobs come with entry-level salaries, but as you climb the ladder in your profession—or earn regular raises—you can use that additional income to supercharge your payments.

 To repay your debt faster, avoid lifestyle inflation.
-This means that as your income increases, your monthly spending stays the same.
+Ensure that as your income increases, your monthly spending stays the same.

 While it might be tempting to buy a new car or get a bigger apartment when you get promoted, sticking to the same simple lifestyle of taking the bus or living in a studio for a few extra years will help you repay your debt faster and save you money in the long run.

 Reduce the urge to keep up with your friends.
-They might not have as much student loan debt as you (or they might just be resigned to carrying that debt for longer), but you’ll thank yourself later when you’re finally out of debt.
+They might not have as much student loan debt as you (or they might just be resigned to carrying it for longer), but you’ll thank yourself later when you’re out of debt.

 Pick up a side gig

 After a certain point, you’ll run out of ways to reduce your spending—after all, you still need food and a place to sleep every night.
-So, increasing your income is a great way to direct more money toward your student loans and pay them off faster.
+So increasing your income is a smart way to direct more money toward your student loans and pay them off faster.

-You have a lot of side hustle ideas to choose from.
+You could choose from many side hustle ideas.
 For example, if you’re good at photography, you could start taking headshots for local actors or businesses.
-Or you could rent out a room in your apartment through a home-share app like Airbnb.
+Or you could rent out a room in your apartment through Airbnb or another home-share app.

 Use any windfalls wisely

-Another thing you should consider doing is directing any windfalls you get toward repaying your student debt.
-For example, if you get a big tax refund or a bonus at work, consider using that money to take a bite out of your loans instead of going on vacation.
+Consider directing any windfalls you get toward repaying your student debt.
+For example, if you get a large tax refund or a bonus at work, consider using that money to pay down your loans instead of going on vacation.

 You should budget some money for fun and relaxation—otherwise, you may face repayment fatigue.